Khosrov Forest State Reserve

-Realizing the importance of the reserve, on 26 August 2013 Khosrov Forest State Reserve SNCO was awarded with European Diploma of Protected Areas.
+Realizing the importance of the reserve, on 26 August 2013 Khosrov Forest State Reserve SNCO was awarded the European Diploma of Protected Areas.

 The reserve has wonderful landscapes, rich biological diversity, a huge variety of interesting and important untouched forests that are the result of long-term preservation, proper management plan and structure.
 The Khosrov Forest is the evidence of the Armenians' caring attitude towards historical monuments.
-Thanks to their attitude, the virgin forest located near the current capital of Armenia-Yerevan has been preserved for 17 centuries.
+Thanks to their attitude, the virgin forest located near Yerevan, the current capital of Armenia, has been preserved for 17 centuries.

 History of the reserve

 The reserve has enjoyed a long-term reputation of a forest tract with spectacular scenery and a rich historical legacy which is the closest piece of pristine nature to the capital agglomeration.
 Wildlife conservation and nature protection began in Armenia many centuries ago.

 The reserve was founded by King Khosrov III of the Kingdom of Armenia who ruled from 330 until 339, whom the reserve is named after.
 Khosrov ordered the forest to be a reserve to improve the natural-climatic conditions of the adjacent city of Artashat to ensure conservation and enrichment of flora and fauna.
 He also ordered plantation of trees on the high slope of the mountains.
 It also served as a royal ground for hunting, to complete military exercises and entertainment.
 Later the forest was enriched with hunting animals brought in from other places, especially from Iran.
 This reserve that Khosrov had founded was the only state forest reserve in the Roman Empire and among the first in that region.
 Khosrov was the first Christian monarch as a ruler of state to establish a conservation reserve and was the only known monarch as a descendant of the Diadochi, and a distant relation of Greek King Alexander the Great and as a distant paternal relation of the Persian King Darius I to do so.

 According to Faustus of Byzantium, there were two fenced forests one called 'Tachar Mayri' (Sacred Forest) and 'Khosrovakert', which both of them were established on both banks of the Azat River.
 The Tachar Mayri forest started from the Garni Temple and stretched to the city of Dvin.
 Khosrovakert was established between Artashat and Dvin along the reeds.
 Over centuries the Khosrovakert disappeared and the remaining Tachar Mayri was later merger with the natural forest.
 Another Armenian historian Moses of Chorene, mentions in his writings the history of the forest.
 According to Moses of Chorene, the expression 'Khosrov Forest' is associated with King Khosrov.
 Also people in Armenia perpetuate the name of King Khosrov not only to the name of the forest but to settlement, river and mountain (Khosrovasar Mountain) of the monarch's name.
 The Silk Road had passed through the territory of the reserve.